Finite solvable groups with a rational skew-field of noncommutative real rational invariants: Definitions and preliminaries

 To give a more palpable description of $\Irr_\mu(I_G(\mu))$ we turn to projective representations.
 For a detailed discussion we refer to \cite[Ch.\!
 6]{BE98}.

 Let $V$ be a finite dimensional (complex) vector space. \emph{A (complex) projective representation} of a group $G$ is a mapping $P\colon G \to \GL(V)$ satisfying

-for every $x,y \in G$ and some $\pi\colon G \times G \to \C^*$.
-We say that $\pi$ is a \emph{factor set} of $\Gamma$ and that $\Gamma$ is a \emph{$\pi$-representation}.
-The \emph{degree} of representation $P$ is defined as a dimension of $V$.
+for some $\pi\colon G \times G \to \C^*$.
+We call $\pi$ a \emph{factor set} of $P$ and $P$ a \emph{$\pi$-representation}.
+The \emph{degree} of representation $P$ is the dimension of $V$.
 A $\pi$-representation is \emph{irreducible} if it does not have any nontrivial invariant subspaces.
 We denote the set of irreducible $\pi$-representations of $G$ by $\IRR^\pi(G)$.

 Any factor set $\pi$ satisfies the $2$-cocycle condition:

 Conversely any mapping $\pi\colon G\times G \to \C^*$ satisfying the $2$-cocycle condition ($2$-cocycle) is a factor set of some projective representation.
 The factor sets equipped with pointwise multiplication form the abelian $2$-cocycle group $Z^2(G,\C^*)$ (with trivial action on $\C^*$).
 The factor sets $\pi$, $\pi'$ are \emph{associated} if there exists a function $\la \colon G \to \C^*$ such that